 Susan La Flesche Picotte’s Story

 After attending reservation schools run by white missionaries, Susan La Flesche left the Omaha Reservation in 1879 to study at a private boarding school in New Jersey.
 She then obtained a scholarship to Hampton Normal and Agricultural Institute in Virginia, a leading trade school for African Americans and American Indians, where she graduated second in her class in 1886.
 La Flesche then attended the Woman’s Medical College of Pennsylvania, one of the first medical schools for women.
 In 1889, she graduated top of her class, becoming the country’s first American Indian doctor.

 Upon completing her education, La Flesche returned home to Nebraska and soon became the sole physician to both the Omaha and the nearby Winnebago, working for the Bureau of Indian Affairs.
 In this role, La Flesche served 1,244 patients scattered across a 1,350 square mile reservation.
 In 1894, La Flesche married Henry Picotte, a Yankton Sioux who worked with Wild West Shows, and the couple had two sons.
-After her marriage, Susan entered into private practice, treating both native people and white people, in the town of Bancroft, NE near the Omaha Reservation.
+After her marriage, Susan entered into private practice, treating both native people and white people, in the town of Bancroft, Nebraska, near the Omaha Reservation.